gcentral/Website/content/VIPM/ni_lib_dcaf_progress_bar/index.md

 ---
 title: "DCAF Progress Bar"
 externalUrl: https://www.vipm.io/package/ni_lib_dcaf_progress_bar
+date: 2017-05-20
-summary: "The Progress Bar API provides a framework for spawning a new window with a progress bar and provides functionality for updating and customizing the bar.."
+summary: "The Progress Bar API provides a framework for spawning a new window with a progress bar and provides functionality for updating and customizing the bar."
 showSummary: true
 showAuthor: false
 showEdit: false